Things To Do In Vegas In July

 The atmosphere is nothing short of electric.
 It’s a unique blend of music, luxury, and fun that you won’t find anywhere else.
 Plus, you get to cool off in the pool, which is a refreshing twist, especially during those hot Vegas nights.

 You can find the latest schedule of events here.
-The Night Swim events at XS Nightclub are labeled as Night Swim, and the series will run from April 28th to September 29th this year.
+The Night Swim events at XS Nightclub are labeled as Night Swim, and the series will run from late April to late September this year.

 Experience a high-tech show at The Sphere